nathanlegroux/Simple-Content-Publishing-Instagram-PHP/README.md

 // 10 : Click on Generate token -> Login to Facebook -> Accept all and Check your instagram account in the list !

-// 11 : When you have a token, go to https://developers.facebook.com/tools/debug/accesstoken/ -> Click on debug -> in the bottom of the page, Click on Generate Long-Lived Token

-// 12 : Copy the long-lived-token and paste it here
+// 11 : When you have a token paste it here

 $token = '';